ray-project/ray/python/ray/train/examples/transformers/README.rst

 =================================================

-We've ported the ``huggingface/transformers/examples/pytorch/text-classification/run_glue_no_trainer.py`` example to RaySGD.
+We've ported the ``huggingface/transformers/examples/pytorch/text-classification/run_glue_no_trainer.py`` example to Ray Train.
 This example enables fine-tuning the library models for sequence classification on the GLUE benchmark: General Language Understanding Evaluation.

 This script can fine-tune the following models:
  CoLA, SST-2, MRPC, STS-B, QQP, MNLI, QNLI, RTE, WNLI.